Soleno Therapeutics Inc (SLNO) Shares Rise Despite Market Challenges - News Heater

 SLNO’s Market Performance

-SLNO’s stock has seen a 14.99% increase for the week, with a 18.87% rise in the past month and a 67.13% gain in the past quarter.
-The volatility ratio for the week is 7.11%, and the volatility levels for the past 30 days are at 5.86% for Soleno Therapeutics Inc. The simple moving average for the past 20 days is 9.73% for SLNO’s stock, with a 209.92% simple moving average for the past 200 days.
+SLNO’s stock has seen a 10.79% increase for the week, with a 16.57% rise in the past month and a 85.40% gain in the past quarter.
+The volatility ratio for the week is 6.71%, and the volatility levels for the past 30 days are at 6.00% for Soleno Therapeutics Inc The simple moving average for the last 20 days is 15.67% for SLNO stock, with a simple moving average of 220.84% for the last 200 days.

 Analysts’ Opinion of SLNO